Kate Upton Shares New Photo Of Daughter, Genevieve, To Celebrate First Birthday

 “Happy birthday to your sweet little baby!” a fourth gushed.

-In the photos, you can’t really get a good look at Genvieve’s face which might be part of her parents’ efforts to maintain her privacy.
+In the photos, you can’t really get a good look at Genevieve’s face, which might be part of her parents’ efforts to maintain her privacy.
 In the previous photo of her on Kate’s page, the model is holding her daughter as they look out at the final game of the World Series.
 But the viewer can’t see her face because the photo was taken from behind.
-In fact, a scan of Kate’s page reveals that none of the photos shared of Genvieve show her full face.
+In fact, a scan of Kate’s page reveals that none of the photos shared of Genevieve show her full face.
 The same can be said of the photos of her on Ben Verlander’s page.

-But based on the comments Kate received on her most recent post, it seems that her fans don’t mind that they haven’t seen her face.
-They seem happy with glimpses of cuteness they receive when Kate’s posts a photo of Genvieve.
+Based on the comments Kate received on her most recent post, it seems that her fans don’t mind that they haven’t seen her face.
+They seem happy with glimpses of cuteness they receive when Kate posts a photo of Genevieve.